 A Excellent.
 This institution offers excellent financial security.
 It has maintained a conservative stance in its business operations and underwriting practices as evidenced by its strong equity base, high asset quality, steady earnings, and high liquidity.
 While the financial position of any company is subject to change, we believe that this institution has the resources necessary to deal with severe economic conditions.

 B Good.
 This institution offers good financial security and has the resources to deal with a variety of adverse economic conditions.
 It comfortably exceeds the minimum levels for all of our rating criteria, and is likely to/ remain healthy for the near future.
 Nevertheless, in the event of a severe recession or major financial crisis, we feel that this assessment should be reviewed to make sure that the company is still maintaining adequate financial strength.by its strong equity base, high asset quality, steady earnings, and high liquidity.
 While the financial position of any company is subject to change, we believe that this institution has the resources necessary to deal with severe economic conditions

 C Fair.
-This institution offers fair financial security, is currently stable, and will likely remain relatively healthy as long as the economic environment remains relatively stable.
-In the event of a severe recession or major financial crisis, however, we feel this company may encounter difficulties in maintaining its financial stability.
+This is a cautionary or yellow flag.
+In the event of a recession or major financial crisis, we feel this company may encounter difficulties in maintaining its financial stability.